 Sniffing food like an airport K9 dog

 Sometimes we notice our mother’s signature dish and inhale its aroma far from the kitchen.
-The heavenly scent of roasted chicken or wafting of cinnamon flavored baked goods fresh from the oven.
+The heavenly scent of roasted chicken or wafting of cinnamon-flavored baked goods fresh from the oven.
 We can’t help but savor the whiff and anticipate a hearty meal waiting at the table.

-But you might also have a friend at a larger gathering who is fond of sniffing food like a police dog in search for contraband goods.
+But you might also have a friend at a larger gathering who is fond of sniffing food like a police dog in search of contraband goods.
 As a guest sitting in a long table with other strangers, this gesture is not cool at all.
-If your mom gets flattered with your reaction about the savory dish she brings out of the kitchen, she’ll feel offended if the hours of her labor of love in the kitchen will be only be met with suspicious sniff before consuming them.
+If your mom gets flattered with your reaction about the savory dish she brings out of the kitchen, she’ll feel offended if the hours of her labor of love in the kitchen will be only be met with a suspicious sniff before consuming them.

 Not using serving utensils

-Communal meals are often served with wide variety of dishes, from soups to veggies, desserts and main course.
+Communal meals are often served with a wide variety of dishes, from soups to veggies, desserts and main course.
 It is expected that each guest will have to pick a small portion of each dish using the serving spoon, knife or fork provided.

 However, you might notice a fellow guest failing to apply this sanitary table etiquette.
 She licks her spoon before plunging it into a bowl of giniling.
 Or a family member picking hotdog with bare hand instead of a fork.